 A lumpy couple trudged past, wardrobes borrowed from Bedrock.
-Their gait was so labored I could not help but conceive, with my chemically-enhanced imagination, that they were being weighed down by heavy, ungainly dinosaur tails.
-As they passed snippets of their conversation reached my ears, but their voices, cracked and blistered, rendered it unintelligible to me in all but syntax, a new "Jabberwocky."
+Their gait was so labored I could not help but conceive, with my chemically-enhanced imagination, that they were being weighed down by heavy, ungainly tails.
+As they passed, snippets of their conversation reached my ears, but their voices, cracked and blistered, rendered it unintelligible to me in all but syntax, a new "Jabberwocky."
 This pseudo-alien language frightened me into realizing that this was not My World anymore, it was theirs.
-The privilege of a young white man handed every other time and place to me on a platter, cooked to order.
-But not this.
-Here, I was just a voyeuristic interloper.
+The privilege of a young white male handed every other time and place to me on a platter, cooked to order.
+But here, I was just a voyeuristic interloper.
 The THC took hold of my conscience like a marionette and wagged its finger in admonishment: There but for the grace of God go I.

 Daringly I followed one walk-street to its intersection with the nearest vehicular thoroughfare, Pacific Avenue.
 The road seemed to carry on forever in an effect akin to a funhouse mirror trick.
 The glow emanated by the street lamps was a sinister lure, like one of those terrifying fish that dwell in the deepest ocean trenches, trying to bait me into getting too close to the cars that were flying by at a thousand miles an hour.
 It represented the return to My World, and approaching this precipice filled me with anxiety and dread.
 I turned back, retreating into the soothing darkness and seclusion of the walk-streets.